Boxer Primer Removal Hydraulic Decapper |

 The white panel below is laid out differently than the original leaflet I have, but the words have not been changed.
 The illustrations have been redrawn as the photostat image was not of sufficient quality to reproduce.

-This essential tool offers reloaders of Berdan cases the only practical dry method for the easy removal of Berdan primers.
+BERDAN DECAPPING TOOL This essential tool offers reloaders of Berdan cases the only practical dry method for the easy removal of Berdan primers.
 Decaps a wide range of Berdan cases, such as 8 mm Rimless, 6.5 mm Mannlicher-Schoenauer, and 11.7 mm Rimmed.
 All functional parts are made from top grade alloyed steels, and heat-treated for lasting performance and efficiency.
 The Decapping Pin is made from high grade tool steel.
 Comes complete with case holder and Allen wrench.
+Do not remove "live" primers.
+To do so could cause primer ignition, causing serious personal injury.
+Always examine primers to make certain they have been fired before attempting to remove them.

 BERDAN DECAPPING TOOL PARTS LIST